basementsoftware.com | Sean Molley's Home Page

 Along with myriad local RPGA game days and conventions, I was a co-founder of The Gathering, an annual feature of the Origins Game Fair.
 The single convention that I've attended the most often over the years is probably Winter Fantasy, which is ably managed by the good folks over at Baldman Games.
 In particular, you should check out the Herald's Guild of DMs which has many great articles and other resources.

 I have been programming computers for a long time, much of it building software for the healthcare industry.
 I have had the good fortune to be a part of multiple successful exits (and a few that were less successful, but I still appreciated the experience and the people I got to work with).
-Since October of 2013 I have been the CTO of Rialtic, an Atlanta-based startup.
+Since October 2023 I have been the CTO of Rialtic, an Atlanta-based startup.
 Our first product is a payment accuracy service.
 If we have worked together in the past, please feel free to connect with me on LinkedIn.
 (If I don't know you, then I apologize in advance for declining your request to connect, but I only accept connections from people I know.)

-Content last updated on 04 April 2024 by M. Sean Molley (sean@basementsoftware.com).
+Content last updated on 04 May 2024 by M. Sean Molley (sean@basementsoftware.com).
 Props to Let’s Encrypt, Bootstrap, and Google Fonts (specifically Lato).